Physx-Noob/physics-wiki/Statistical-Thermodynamics/Day10-Ideal-Gases.md

 # Ideal Gases
 - We deal with non-interacting, or ideal gases.
 - We calculate the partition function for such gases in a fairly straightforward way.
 - The partition function can be separated into several components, representing each of the various modes of motion available to the atom or molecule.
-In some cases, simple algebraic relations are obtained.
+In some cases, simple algebraic relations are obtainable.
 - For the monatomic gas, only translational and electronic motion must be considered.
 - For molecules, vibrational and rotational motion must be added.
 - This task is simplified if the Maxwell–Botzmann limit holds, and we will make that assumption for monatomic and molecular gases.